 Aim for three sets of ten repetitions per day

-Tips And Essential Information
+Tips and Essential Information at One Months Postpartum

 - Studies show that it can take up to an entire year for women to feel completely recovered after giving birth